Taeyong

-Lee Tae-yong (Korean: 이태용; born July 1, 1995), known mononymously as Taeyong, is a South Korean rapper, singer, songwriter, and dancer.
+Lee Tae-yong (Korean: 이태용; born July 1, 1995), known mononymously as Taeyong (stylized in all caps), is a South Korean rapper, singer, songwriter, and dancer.
 He is a member and leader of South Korean boy band NCT under SM Entertainment, having debuted in the group's first sub-unit, NCT U, in 2016 and becoming the leader of its second sub-unit, NCT 127, later that year.
-In 2019, he debuted as a member of the South Korean supergroup SuperM, a joint project under SM Entertainment and Capitol Records, and released his first solo single, "Long Flight".
-As a songwriter, Taeyong has participated in writing over 40 songs in four languages, released mostly by NCT's various units and himself as a soloist.
+In 2019, he debuted as a member of the South Korean supergroup SuperM, a joint project under SM Entertainment and Capitol Records.
+As a songwriter, Taeyong has participated in writing over 70 songs in four languages, released mostly by NCT's various units and himself as a soloist.
+He made his official solo debut in June 2023 with his EP Shalala, making him the first soloist from NCT.

 Life and career

 Early life

 Lee Taeyong was born on July 1, 1995, in Gwanak-gu, Seoul, South Korea.
 He graduated from the School of Performing Arts Seoul.

 2012–2016: Pre-debut activities

 In 2012, Taeyong was scouted on the street by an SM Entertainment recruiter and joined the company after successfully passing the audition by singing the South Korean national anthem.
 In the same year, he participated in the poster shooting of the SBS television series To the Beautiful You.
 On December 2, 2013, Taeyong was introduced as a member of SM Rookies, a pre-debut team of trainees under SM Entertainment.

 In 2014, Taeyong appeared in multiple magazines alongside now-NCT member Johnny and now-Red Velvet members Irene and Seulgi.
 In July 2014, a video of Taeyong performing part of his song "Open the Door" was published on SMTown's YouTube channel.
 Later that year, he appeared with several future NCT members on the Mnet-produced Exo 90:2014, a show starring labelmates Exo, where they danced to K-pop songs from the 1990s.
 Taeyong also participated in the music video remake of Shinhwa's "Yo!" and Fly To The Sky's "Missing You".
 In October 2014, he featured on Red Velvet's song "Be Natural", credited then as SR14B Taeyong.